 The first days of the course will occur on Tuesday and Wednesday during Transition Week.
 Through the course, students will meet and engage with faculty in their academic college to engage in learning experiences focused on social responsibility, critical thinking, communication, empirical/quantitative skills, financial literacy and discipline-specific knowledge.
 The course also consists of academic success and student life labs.

 Academic Success Labs and Student Affairs Labs

-In addition, students will engage in interactive learning experiences focused on Academic Success and Student Affairs by attending ten lab sessions during Transition Week focused on the following: Degreeworks, Blackboard/Computer Help Desk, study skills, diversity, library skills, career identification/exploration, Campus Clarity/Title 9, philanthropy, core values, and StrengthsQuest.
+In addition, students will engage in interactive learning experiences focused on Academic Success and Student Affairs by attending ten lab sessions during Transition Week focused on the following: Degreeworks, Blackboard/Computer Help Desk, study skills, diversity, library skills, career identification/exploration, Campus Clarity/Title 9, financial literacy, student conduct policy, core values, and StrengthsQuest.